ShadowoftheRedFox/CY-Tech-Truck-Project/README.md

 - 03/12/2023: Started the shell file and makefile, added data.csv to the repo (Git LFS) (Hugo).
 - 04/12/2023: Started the data gathering for -l, -s and -t. -l is working between 8 and 14s (Hugo, Bilel, Prince).
 Started the C file (Bilel).
 - 07/12/2023: Finished -l (Hugo), corrected data for -s (Hugo).
 Continued the C file for -s (Bilel, Hugo).
 Made gnuplot script for -s (Hugo).
+- 15/12/2023: Finished graph for -d1, -d2, -l and -s (though not good looking) (Hugo).
+Optimized shell (Hugo) and C script (Bilel).

 ## Add large CSV file to the repository

 You need to install [Git LFS](https://docs.github.com/fr/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) (Github Large File System) and follow [this step in their documentation](https://docs.github.com/fr/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage).

+To download the [data.csv file](./data/data.csv), you need to go on the GitHub website and download the raw file, or you can use this [link](https://github.com/ShadowoftheRedFox/CY-Tech-Truck-Project/raw/main/data/data.csv?download=) directly.